Partakith/IGame2/README.md

 # IGame2
 Manual Game Collection Management Tool - A place for your collected games of all sorts!
+(Retro Collection Intended)

 Simple Beta Trial - I am not the best with getting things out and about to showcase.
 There is no site or discord yet.
 Time taken to build beta - 3 hours in total including concept time...
 I would guess, it's rather simple.